adashexplorer/oopsyJava/coreprinciples/src/com/adash/explorer/oopsyjava/abstraction/README.md

 ## Key features of Abstraction :-
  - It hides the underlying implementation and only shows what the feature does
  - It can contain both `abstract` and `concrete` methods.
- - The abstract methods in Abstract class has to be implemented in child / subclasses by `extending` it.
+ - The abstract methods in Abstract class has to be implemented in child / subclasses by `extending` it in case of `abstract` classes and by `implementing` it in case of `Interfaces`.
  - By abstracting functionality, changes in the implementation do not affect the code that depends on the abstraction as implementation is personal to the subclasses that is extending the Abstract classes.
  - In Java, Abstraction can be achieved by following two ways.